 Attendance: Students are required to physically attend at least 80% of the classes in order to pass the course.
-There are no holidays this semester.
+There are no holidays this semester and it is not allowed to join through Zoom without special permission (for example in the case of Covid).